A Comprehensive Medicare Analysis: Mutual of Omaha Medicare Supplement Insurance

 So what is the difference?

-- The annual Part B deductible, presently $185 per year.
+- The annual Part B deductible is $233 per year.
+Just like Plan G.

-If you are a person who has frequent doctor visits, or past serious illnesses that could return or compromise your health, Plan N is not for you.
+If you make frequent doctor visits or have past serious illnesses that could return or compromise your health, Plan N is not for you.

 So with those costs, why do people choose Plan N. Many people feel comfortable paying less for their insurance and then being responsible for a few co-pays throughout the year.
 Especially if they are healthy individuals, they recognize they won’t need so much coverage, so it’s unnecessary to buy too much coverage.

-The below rates are from ZIP code 20120 in Centreville, VA for females age 65.
-Rates vary based on ZIP code, gender, age and, in some areas, health.
+The following rates are from ZIP code 20120 in Centreville, VA for females aged 65.
+Rates vary based on ZIP code, gender, age, and, in some areas, health.
 A 12% household discount applies to Virginia.

+Rates may have been subject to change since this was illustrated.
+A point to note is also, age affects the pricing of these Mutual of Omaha Medicare Supplement policies.
 It is important to keep in mind that all Medicare supplements are federally standardized.
-This means they must cover the same exact benefits, makes shopping around a critical step in the decision process for Medicare supplements.
+This means they must cover the same exact benefits and makes shopping around a critical step in the decision process for Medicare supplements.
 Because of this, be sure to check out the other important factors that should be driving your Medicare supplement decision.

 Special Discounts From Mutual of Omaha